NCAR/python-tutorial/source/tutorials/yourfirst.rst

 comprehensions.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using Your First External Package
+Using a Built-In Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-So far you have created a separate readdata, printing, and computation module to remove redundant code blocks from your scripts.
+So far you have created a separate :code:`readdata`, :code:`printing`, and :code:`computation` module to remove redundant code blocks from your scripts.
 And you have combined these modules into a package that we imported into our scripts.

-You can import packages provided by other authors as well.
-There are many different libraries of code you can import and use.
+There are many different libraries of code you can import and use, now we will teach you how to import a built-in package (it is already instaled in your environment - Yay!).
 This tutorial will only going to teach you the most commonly used libraries-- one at a time in order to reduce any confusion you may have about what each library offers.